GCC-Tiny/gcc-tiny-docs-rtd/docs/source/part12.rst

 in various ways by the GCC toolchain.
 For now, just accept this and add the changes needed for enabling the Tiny testsuites.

-  1. First you need to let GCC know that your frontend can be included into the test automation framework by changing gcc-src/Makefile.def.
+  1. First you need to let GCC know that your frontend can be included into the test automation framework by changing gcc-src/Makefile.def and gcc/tiny/Make-lang.in
-  2. Second you need to add include the Tiny testsuites into the gcc-src/testsuite/tiny folder.
+  2. Second you need to create the GNU Tiny testsuites into the gcc-src/gcc/testsuite/tiny folder

 Makefile.def